Siege of Collioure (1794): Background

 On 16 January 1794 Jacques François Dugommier replaced Eustache Charles d'Aoust as commander-in-chief of the Army of the Eastern Pyrenees.
 Aoust was condemned and executed by guillotine on 2 July 1794.
 Dugommier had an advantage over previous commanders of the army because he came as the victor of the Siege of Toulon which ended on 19 December 1793.
 He was also a member of the National Convention and therefore part of the political establishment.
 Until Dugommier's accession, the Army of the Eastern Pyrenees had been under the control of arrogant representatives on mission who abused their authority to remarkable degree.
 This situation now changed.

-Dugommier enjoyed good relations with the new representatives Édouard Jean Baptiste Milhaud and Pierre Soubrany.
+Dugommier enjoyed good relations with the new representatives Édouard Jean Baptiste Milhaud and Pierre-Amable de Soubrany.
 At first the two removed a large number of army officers in an indiscriminate manner.
 Unlike the earlier representatives, they interfered less in military matters and devoted themselves to obtaining supplies for the army.
 For example, they managed to get forage for horses and mules delivered that was previously held up by the Army of the Alps officials at Lyon.
 Dugommier organized the best soldiers into battalions of light infantry, which were a success, and grenadiers, which were a failure.
 He also separated the better troops into combat units and the worst men into garrison units.
 Some soldiers had been using fowling pieces.
 Except for 5,000 or 6,000 muskets, the inefficient infantry weapons were all replaced with good firearms.
 Under Dugommier, the artillery, cavalry and hospitals all saw some improvement.